-State representation: The state representation s_t includes three parts: (1) the completed semantic top-down map \hat{o}t , (2) the corresponding confidence estimation c_t , and (3) the target object category g.
-The target object category is encoded as a one-hot vector with (N+1) channels (N) object categories plus background).
-This vector is tiled to have the same shape as c_t and \hat{o}t .
-We concatenate all three elements along the channel as the state representation.
+State representation: The state representation $s_t$ includes three parts: (1) the completed semantic top-down map $\hat{o}t$ , (2) the corresponding confidence estimation $c_t$ , and (3) the target object category g.
+The target object category is encoded as a one-hot vector with (N + 1) channels (N object categories plus background).
+This vector is tiled to have the same shape as $c_t$ and $\hat{o}t$ .
+All three elements are concatenated along the channel as the state representation.

-Action representation: We represent the action space \mathcal{A} as a spatial action map similar to Wu et al. [7].
+Action representation: The action space $\mathcal{A}$ is represented as a spatial action map similar to Wu et al. [7].
 The spatial action map representation shares the same spatial size as the state, where each pixel in the top-down map corresponds to a local navigational endpoint in the agent-centric map.
-At each step, after the agent selects a pixel location from the action map, it turns toward the corresponding point in the environment and moves forward for one step with a maximum step size of $0.25 \mathrm{m}$ (collision is possible).
-To select the best action, the navigation network estimates the expected Q value for all the possible actions represented as a heat map (e.g., Fig. 6).
+At each step, after the agent selects a pixel location from the action map, it turns toward the corresponding point in the environment and moves forward for one step with a maximum step size of 0.25m (collision is possible).
+To select the best action, the navigation network estimates the expected Q value for all the possible actions represented as a heat map (e.g., Fig. 3.3).
 At test time, the policy picks actions by greedily choosing the pixel with the highest Q-value.

-This Q-value representation is spatially aligned and anchored to our scene representation, enabling significantly faster learning of complex behaviors in navigation, which is demonstrated in ablation study.
-Additionally, our action representation allows the Q-value of each local navigation endpoint and, thus, the behavior of the navigation policy, to be visualized on a heat map.
+This Q-value representation is spatially aligned and anchored to the scene representation, enabling significantly faster learning of complex behaviors in navigation, which is demonstrated in ablation study.
+Additionally, the action representation allows the Q-value of each local navigation endpoint and, thus, the behavior of the navigation policy, to be visualized on a heat map.

-Reward: At time step t, the agent gets a reward r_t that is the sum of:
+Reward: At time step t, the agent gets a reward $r_t$ that is the sum of: